basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 shopping cart.
 Using this reconciliation mechanism, an “add to cart” operation is never lost.
 However, deleted items can resurface.

->The same holds true for Riak.
-If, by way of some failure and concurrent update (rare but quite possible), there come to exist multiple versions of the same object, Riak will push this decision down to the client (who are we to tell you which is the authoritative object?).
+>The same holds true for Riak KV.
+If, by way of some failure and concurrent update (rare but quite possible), there come to exist multiple versions of the same object, Riak KV will push this decision down to the client (who are we to tell you which is the authoritative object?).
 All that said, if your application doesn't need this level of version control, we enable you to turn the usage of vector clocks on and off at the bucket level.

 It is important to understand that certain failure modes can potentially result in the system having not just two but several versions of the same data.
 Updates in the presence of network partitions and node